-Between 65 acres of campus grounds (including 3.6 million square feet of buildings) and an average daytime population of 13,000-15,000 people, Security Services at the SMMC has their work cut out for them.
-They make rounds, respond to calls for service, handle priority activities (crimes, disturbances, threats, etc.) and even investigate motor vehicle accidents 24 hours a day, 7 days a week — all with only two security personnel and one dispatcher on staff during any given shift.
+Between 65 acres of campus grounds (including 3.6 million square feet of buildings) and an average daytime population of 13,000-15,000 people, Security Services at AdventHealth (formerly the Shawnee Mission Medical Center or SMMC at the time of publication) has their work cut out for them.
+They make rounds, respond to calls for service, handle priority activities (crimes, disturbances, threats, etc.), and even investigate motor vehicle accidents 24 hours a day, 7 days a week — all with only two security personnel and one dispatcher on staff during any given shift.

-For years, the SMMC relied on a home-grown system involving a combination of paper based and electronic activity and incident reporting methods.
-Dispatchers tracked security officers’ daily activities by hand in a logbook and then transferred this information to a Microsoft Excel® spreadsheet at the end of each day.
-Significant incidents warranting further investigation or follow-up were reported in detail using templates in Microsoft Word®, with photographs, videos and other documentation associated with incident reports stored as separate electronic files.
+For years, the SMMC relied on a home-grown system involving a combination of paper-based and electronic activity and incident reporting methods.
+Dispatchers tracked security officers’ daily activities by hand in a logbook and then transferred this information to a Microsoft Excel spreadsheet at the end of each day.
+Significant incidents warranting further investigation or follow-up were reported in detail using templates in Microsoft Word, with photographs, videos, and other documentation associated with incident reports stored as separate electronic files.

 Over time, as the SMMC expanded and their security needs grew, it became apparent to Lieutenant Steven Haynes of Security Services that their home-grown incident tracking system simply wasn’t working:

 “Getting information and sharing information had become almost impossible for us.
-If administration wanted to know about things, we did not have a good way of getting that data together and giving it to them in a usable manner.
+If the Administration wanted to know about things, we did not have a good way of getting that data together and giving it to them in a usable manner.
 Our system was so unwieldy and so cumbersome that extracting data from it was extremely time-consuming, and we weren’t always able to find the information we needed.
 It just didn’t work for us.
 We knew that we had to find a better way to do things.”